 August 2003 Northern District of Oklahoma

-Jury Verdict of Acquittal on the sole count of conspiracy.
+Jury Verdict of NOT Guilty on the sole count of conspiracy.
 United States of America v.
 Jimmy Eugene Ritz, 02-Cr-120.
 This trial lasted three weeks.
 There were 10 defendants indicted all either plead guilty or were found guilty at trial except Mr. Adams client Jimmy Eugene Ritz.
 An acquittal in a Federal Drug Conspiracy case is a rare.
 This was a big win.
-People in the legal community, including the trial judge, still talk about Mr. Adams colorful closing argument in defense of Mr. Ritz.
+People in the legal community, including the trial judge, still talk about closing argument in defense of Mr. Ritz.
 Not only did Mr. Adams win his first Federal Acquittal the verdict was returned on his 30th birthday.
 (Read the Tulsa World Article) (See the Verdict Form)

 April 2003 Mayes County District Court

 Jury Verdict of Acquittal on the charge of First Degree Murder.
 State of Oklahoma v.
 John Edward Schoonover, CF-99-271A.
 Mr. Schoonover was previously convicted of First Degree Murder which was overturned on appeal.
 Kevin Adams represented Mr. Schoonover at the retrial and he was acquitted of First Degree Murder.
 However, Mr. Schoonover was convicted of accessory after the fact of a felony and given a seven year sentence.
 Mr. Adams represented Mr. Schoonover on appeal and that conviction was also overturned by the Oklahoma Court of Criminal Appeals.
-(Read the Opinion)The state of Oklahoma dismissed the case against Mr. Schoonover and did not attempt to retry him for a third time.
+(Read the winning opinion)The state of Oklahoma dismissed the case against Mr. Schoonover and did not attempt to retry him for a third time.

 February 2003 Tulsa County District Court